elliottbolzan/VOOGASalad/README.md

 This program is capable of creating, editing, and playing scrolling-platformer games.
 It can also create many other games, like FIFA, checkers, etc.

+An example video showing 10 sample games made with VOOGASalad can be found [here](https://vimeo.com/225642307).

 Extra features are incorporated, like the ability to translate the user interface into all of the languages offered by Google translate at runtime.
 I developed this feature myself as a separate framework, called `polyglot`.
 It made use of Google's Cloud API.

 ![](images/start.png)